Salvador, Bahia: Music

 The Bahian guitar is an instrument with four, five or six strings, created in Salvador - Bahia.

 The city of Salvador is home to groups known as "blocos-afros", including Ilê Aiyê, Olodum and Timbalada, where they represent, in their visual and musical figures, African indoles, who are based in the city of Salvador in the historical ethnicity due to colonization and success the Axé.

 Xisto Bahia from Salvador recorded the song Isto É Bom in 1902; many Brazilian music specialists consider this the first song ever recorded in Brazil.

+The music video for Sepultura's nu metal song, Roots Bloody Roots, was filmed in Salvador.

 Black Bahia Funk Balls play more American music—including English music—than their counterparts in Rio, while Rio's music is considered inferior and less played.
 The local dancehalls which host the balls are also distinct.

 Matrix Radio, which includes difficult and otherwise impossible to find music of Salvador and Bahia and which consists of music formerly available in Cana Brava Records, formerly located in Salvador's Centro Histórico (Pelourinho), was named by British journal The Guardian as one of "10 of the best music radio stations around the world".

 Matrix Radio is part of a broader project called the Matrix Online Network, a "matrix" in the word's original sense of "source", created to make the music and musicians of Bahia accessible within a global network of artists and creators.

 The Matrix Online Network is a continuing extension of the Cana Brava record store's focus on preserving Bahian musical culture.